-‘Rolling Stone’ & Hearst’s Deafening Silence On Terry Richardson
+‘Rolling Stone’ & Hearst’s Deafening Silence on Terry Richardson

 Richardson’s photographs are central to what fashion is: the business of selling clothes to women, and using fantasy and glamor to do so.
 Sexual abuse and harassment is, by contrast, all too real.

-The measured rejection of Richardson by some this week, the silence of others and the soft shuffling of positions among magazines and brands, show that the dollar still reigns supreme–even when an industry reliant on selling a beautiful image is confronted by very real ugliness, and a test of its own moral character.
+The measured rejection of Richardson by some this week, the silence of others and the shuffling of positions among magazines and brands, show that the dollar still reigns supreme—even when an industry reliant on selling a beautiful image is confronted by real-world ugliness, and a test of its own moral character.